 Our ability to cure even common infections is increasingly being undermined by the growing spread of new mechanisms of antimicrobial resistance.
 This is leading to longer recovery from illness, increased disability, and death.

 A particular area of concern, for instance, is the treatment of tuberculosis (TB).
-The extensively drug-resistant form of the infectious disease has now been found in 105 countries and is resistant to "at least" four main anti-TB drugs.
+The extensively drug-resistant form of the infectious disease has

 Small plant with big potential

 Prof. Vorholt and her colleagues investigated more than 200 species of bacteria that live on the leaves of Arabidopsis thaliana, a small wild plant with the common names thale cress and mouse-ear cress.

 Arabidopsis is widely used as a model organism by scientists interested in the biology and genetics of flowering plants.
 This has led to a large library of genetic information that includes decoded genomes of the bacteria that colonize the plant's leaf surfaces.

 Until now, nobody had analyzed this data with a view to discovering "uncharacterized natural products" in the plant's phyllosphere.

 "We applied bioinformatics techniques," says Prof. Vorholt, "to investigate gene clusters that are able to control the production of substances and could thus have an effect on other bacteria."

 After running several tests, the team found 725 molecular interactions between different strains of bacteria.
 The interactions were of bacteria targeting each other and, in some cases, they resulted in preventing their growth.